Intuit Developer Terms of Service

 11.3 Compliance with Global Trade Laws.
 In connection with your performance of any obligation under this Agreement, you shall, at your own expense, take all necessary measures, actions, and steps (and cause third parties to do the same) to ensure no transactions or interactions occur with any persons (natural or entities) on lists maintained by the United States, Canada, the United Kingdom, Australia, and any other applicable jurisdiction(s) which prohibit transactions with, and the export of products, goods and Services to, certain persons, entities, and jurisdictions subject to comprehensive embargoes or sanctions under Applicable Law, including, but not limited to, Cuba, Iran, North Korea, Syria, the regions of Crimea, Zaporizhzhia, and Kherson, the Donetsk People’s Republic (“DNR”) and the Luhansk People’s Republic (“LNR”) in Ukraine, and Russia.
 In the event that you enter into a transaction, or otherwise have an interaction, with a person (natural or entity) or country included in the aforementioned lists, you shall inform Intuit, in writing, within two (2) business days as of the date you learned of such fact or circumstance.
 Such notice is not intended to relieve, nor will it have the effect of relieving, you of any liability under this Agreement or Applicable Law.

 11.4 Your Representations and Warranties Regarding Global Trade Compliance.
 You represent and warrant that you (including any of your Authorized Users, agents, employees, beneficiaries, owners, affiliated and/or associated parties) are not: (i) on any sanctions lists in the countries where the Platform or the Developer Application may be available; (ii) doing business in jurisdictions subject to comprehensive embargoes or comprehensive sanctions, as relevant under Applicable Law, including, but not limited to, Cuba, Iran, North Korea, Syria, the regions of Crimea, Zaporizhzhia, and Kherson, the Donetsk People’s Republic (“DNR”) and the Luhansk People’s Republic (“LNR”) in Ukraine, and Russia; and (iii) a military end user as defined in 15 C.F.R § 744.
 You shall not use, export, re-export, import, sell, release, or transfer the Platform or a Developer Application, or any portion thereof, except as authorized by this Agreement and in accordance with Applicable Law.
 You shall not export, re-export, transfer, release or deploy the Platform or a Developer Application, Intuit Intellectual Property, and the like, to (i) any U.S. embargoed countries; (ii) anyone on the U.S. Treasury Department’s list of Specially Designated Nationals; (iii) anyone on the U.S. Department of Commerce’s Denied Persons List; or (iv) any other persons, entities or countries on restricted lists of any related jurisdiction or as provided by Applicable Law.
 You also agree that you will not use the Intuit Developer Platform, the Services, a Developer Application, including any pre-release versions thereof or any Sandbox, for any purposes prohibited by Applicable Law, including, without limitation, the development, design, manufacture or production of nuclear, missile, chemical or biological weapons or any other military end uses.
-Further, you represent and warrant that you have instituted, maintained and will continue to maintain policies and procedures reasonably designed to comply with this section.
+Further, you represent and warrant that you have instituted, maintained and will continue to maintain policies and procedures reasonably designed to comply with this Section.

 11.5 Maintaining Accurate Records.
 You shall maintain true, accurate, and complete books and records with respect to your obligations under this Agreement as well as any and all payments made to or for the benefit of third parties in connection with this Agreement or that relate in any way to the Platform or a Developer Application.
-In the event that you receive, at any time during the term of this Agreement, and for five years (5) thereafter, any information causing concern that you may have failed to comply with any provision of this section, Intuit, or our designated third-party, shall have the right to audit your financial and other books and records relating to your activities and performance under this Agreement.
+In the event that you receive, at any time during the term of this Agreement, and for five years (5) thereafter, any information causing concern that you may have failed to comply with any provision of this Section, Intuit, or our designated third party, shall have the right to audit your financial and other books and records relating to your activities and performance under this Agreement.

 11.6 Payment Card Industry Compliance.
 You agree to maintain continuous compliance with any applicable industry security standards, rules and regulations including, but not limited to, the Payment Card Industry Data Security Standards (“PCI DSS”), Payment Application Data Security Standards (“PA DSS”), the National Automated Clearinghouse Association (“NACHA”), and Card Brand Rules, as applicable.
-Intuit, our Affiliates and designated third-parties may request documentation verifying your compliance with these standards and Intuit is required to audit, inquire into, or validate your compliance with the same, subject to Applicable Law and you agree to cooperate with any reasonable audits requests from Intuit concerning your compliance with the aforementioned standards.
-Should your access to the Developer Platform be suspended, or should this Agreement be terminated by either Party, you are obligated to continue treating cardholder data as confidential and to protect it according to Applicable Law, and the payment card industry standards, rules and regulations as mentioned.
+Intuit, our Affiliates and designated third parties may request documentation verifying your compliance with these standards and Intuit is required to audit, inquire into, or validate your compliance with the same, subject to Applicable Law and you agree to cooperate with any reasonable audits requests from Intuit concerning your compliance with the aforementioned standards.
+Should your access to the Intuit Developer Platform be suspended, or should this Agreement be terminated by either Party, you are obligated to continue treating cardholder data as confidential and to protect it according to Applicable Law, and the payment card industry standards, rules and regulations as mentioned.

 11.7 Artificial Intelligence and Large Language Models.
 You shall comply with the standards imposed by the National Institute of Standards and Technology (“NIST”) related to the performance of your obligations under this Agreement, including but not limited to, your use of any Artificial Intelligence (“AI”), Large Language Models (“LLMs”) or any similarly defined terms, including any use by any unaffiliated third party.

 11.8 Not Subject to Fair Credit Reporting Act.
 You acknowledge and agree that you are not subject to the United States Fair Credit Reporting Act (“FCRA”) and specifically agree that: (i) in accessing and processing User Data you act as an agent or representative for the User; (ii) data and User Data do not constitute a “consumer report” as defined by FCRA under 15 U.S.C.
-1681a(d); (iii) in providing access to User Data, it is not the intent of either Party to be deemed a “furnisher” as that term is used in section 623 of FCRA (15 U.S.C.
+1681a(d); (iii) in providing access to User Data, it is not the intent of either Party to be deemed a “furnisher” as that term is used in Section 623 of FCRA (15 U.S.C.
 1681s-2) and its implementation regulations, including, as applicable, 16 C.F.R.
 660 (“Duties of Furnishers of Information to Consumer Reporting Agencies”) and 12 C.F.R.
 Subpart E (“Duties of Furnishers of Information”); and (iv) in accessing, exchanging or processing User Data it is not the intent of either Party to be deemed a “consumer reporting agency” as defined by 15 U.S.C.
 1681a(f) or a “furnisher” as defined above.
-You represent and warrant that you will not (and will not enable any third party to) use the User Data provided through the Developer Platform as a “consumer report” or in any way that results in Intuit, its Affiliates and any unaffiliated third parties being deemed a “consumer reporting agency” or “furnisher” under FCRA.
+You represent and warrant that you will not (and will not enable any third party to) use the User Data provided through the Intuit Developer Platform as a “consumer report” or in any way that results in Intuit, its Affiliates and any unaffiliated third parties being deemed a “consumer reporting agency” or “furnisher” under FCRA.

 11.9 Notice to Intuit.
-In the event that you enter into a transaction or otherwise have a prohibited interaction under this section, you shall inform Intuit in writing within a term not to exceed two (2) business days as of the date you learned of such fact or circumstance.
+In the event that you enter into a transaction or otherwise have a prohibited interaction under this Section, you shall inform Intuit in writing within a term not to exceed two (2) business days as of the date you learned of such fact or circumstance.
 Such notice is not intended to relieve you, nor will it have the effect of relieving you, of any liability under this Agreement or Applicable Law.

 11.10 Training and Policy Adherence.
 You will complete all training provided by Intuit concerning compliance with Applicable Law, this Agreement and Intuit Policies, as may be reasonably required from time to time.
 Intuit is not obligated to provide training, and you agree to comply with all Applicable Law, this Agreement and Intuit Policies, regardless of whether training is provided.